Bcgraydon/ENC4265/reflective_blogs.md

 ### AI statment
 AI was used as a part in this assigment, but wasnt used to create or edit this assigment.

+# Reflective Blog 4
+Prompt D: Explore an online tutorial, manual, or reference guide/FAQ page.
+Give it an honest but professional assessment.
+Describe in your post the aspects of the page(s) that are effective, and explain why.
+Describe the aspects of the page(s) that are ineffective, and explain why.
+Keep a professional tone, as though you expect the author(s) of the page(s) to read your post.

+## Introduction
+In the modern age everything we own gets more complicated every day.
+This makes completing repairs youself with no help nearly imposible, luckly there are copious amounts of tutorials online to help you along the way.
+I routinely repair my own stuff, just because it fascinates me, and I have a desire to know how the stuff around me works.
+I have had to use many online tutorials, I have seen good ones and bad ones.

+## Review of the tutorial
+The tutorial I’m reviewing in this assignment is Oculus Quest 2 Controller Disassembly - iFixit Repair Guide.